hshnj0216/djangonics-ecommerce-app/README.md

 # djangonics-ecommerce-app

+## IMPORTANT NOTICE
+This repository is no longer in service and is not intended for use or cloning.
+The associated IBM Cloud account for storing product images is no longer available(deactivated).
+This repository is kept online for portfolio purposes only.

 ## Project Description

 Djangonics is an ecommerce application built with Django.
 It's designed to provide a seamless online shopping experience, with a focus on electronics products.